-We support research projects which will have the greatest impact on childhood cancer survival.
+We support research projects that will have the greatest impact on childhood cancer survival.

-We fund research projects in Australia and internationally to help children with many types of cancer.
-Our priority is to find and fund research that will have the greatest impact of achieving our goal of one hundred percent survival for children with cancer while minimising or eradicating the harmful impacts treatment can bring.
+The Kids' Cancer Project funds research in Australia and abroad to help children with many types of cancer.
+Our mission is to support bold scientific research that has the greatest chance of achieving our vision of one hundred percent survival for children with cancer while minimising or eradicating the harmful impacts treatment can bring.

 Priority 1: Improving survival and treatments